Benjent/prog-snack/README.md

 - Accessibility (aria, contrast)
 - Branch CLI and protections
 - Automated versioning, releases, tags and changelogs
-- Vite replacement of Webpack (latest attempt was successful but prevented from using dynamic asset path which is required for this project)
 - Unit, UI and E2E tests
 - External DB and DAO